feststelltaste/awesome-software-analytics/readme.md

 - [Adam Tornhill: Prioritizing Technical Debt as if Time and Money Matters (2019)](https://www.youtube.com/watch?v=fl4aZ2KXBsQ) - a fresh look at version control data mining to uncover behavioral patterns of development organizations.
 - [Nicki Watt: Explore your Microservices Architecture with Graph Theory & Network Science (2020)](https://www.youtube.com/watch?v=0G5O1ffYIPI) - usage of graph-based algorithms to spot problems in large distrubuted software systems.
 - [Thomas Zimmermann: Software Productivity Decoded: How Data Science helps to Achieve More (2018)](youtube.com/watch?v=I_AVRfAS7Eg) - talk with an introduction to Software Analytics and its application in Microsoft.

+## Hands-Ons

+Acticities that let you experience Software Analytics all by yourself.

+- [Markus Harrer: Software Analytics Workshop (2019)](https://github.com/feststelltaste/software-analytics-workshop) - a repository with a guided tour through first software analysis using Data Science approaches und tools.

 ## Lists of Tools